-Cheesecake makes the best dessert.
-It’s sweet, decadent, and surprisingly filling!
-If you bought a whole cake to enjoy for later or got some leftovers, how do you store this dessert?
+Who doesn’t love cheesecake?
+It’s sweet, decadent, and surprisingly filling.
+If you bought a large portion or baked a whole cake and got some leftovers, how do you store this dessert?
 More importantly, does cheesecake go bad?

 Image used under Creative Commons from Claire Thompson

 How to Store Cheesecake

 Since the main ingredient of cheesecake is cream cheese, I’m fairly sure you know you should keep it refrigerated.
 Obviously, you should keep it covered, so it doesn’t absorb odors from the fridge and doesn’t dry out.
 To cover it, use a cake carrier, or cut the leftovers into smaller pieces and put into airtight containers.
 Alternatively, you can wrap the cake with aluminum foil or plastic wrap.
 If you’re serving the cheesecake with a topping that doesn’t refrigerate well, it’s better if you put it into the fridge sans-topping and add the finishing touches right before serving.

 As you probably expect, the cheesecake in the fridge keeps freshness for only a few days.
 So if you want to keep it around for longer, it’s best to freeze it.
 And cheesecake is one of the cakes that freezes quite well, and many bakeries recommend freezing the leftovers.
 Obviously, how your cheesecake freezes depends on the ingredients and the recipe you or your bakery follows.
 In other words, when it comes to freezing, not all cheesecakes are created equal.
 But as a rule of thumb, you can assume dense cheesecakes without sensitive toppings usually freeze very well.
 For best results, freeze the cake without any topping and whip it up right before serving the goodie.